 Lead paint in buildings.
 Lead paint on toys.
 Lead paint is almost everywhere.
 Just ask a parent.
 Now, according to the results of a new study published by Children's Hospital Boston and the Harvard School of Public Health, there may now be additional cause for concern.

-Following a number of reported lead-poisoning cases in children that were all suspected to stem from exposure to exotic Indian spices, the research team collected 86 cooking spices, as well as another 71 specialty powders from fifteen different Indian cultural stores in the greater Boston area.
-Their results were stunning, to say the least.
+Following reported lead-poisoning cases in children that were all suspected to stem from exposure to exotic Indian spices, the research team collected 86 cooking spices, as well as another 71 specialty powders from fifteen different Indian cultural stores in the greater Boston area.
+Their results were stunning.

 While, for the most part, these levels are well below the limit of 2-3 micrograms per gram, several were not.
-Sea salts in particular appear to be especially high in lead concentration.
-And many experts, including myself, warn that even those measured within regulatory limits deserve close attention.
+Sea salt appears to be especially high in lead concentration.
+And many experts warn that even those that measure within regulatory limits deserve close attention.